ahang/project_ares/README.md

 # The APP (The Almost Perfect Pick)

-## Project 1 for NW Coding Boot Camp
+## Project 1 for NU Coding Boot Camp

 ### Created By
 * [Liam Fox](https://github.com/FoxMessenger)